tri-co-hack-2022/Resources/fastapi.md

 ## Introduction

-This tutorial is a quick introduction to FastAPI, which is a simple Python web-framework for creating REST APIs, static HTML pages and many other web applications.
+This tutorial is a quick introduction to FastAPI, which is a simple Python web framework for creating REST APIs, static HTML pages, and many other web applications.
 Sebastián Ramírez, the creator of FastAPI has excellent [documentation](https://fastapi.tiangolo.com/) and [gitter](https://gitter.im/tiangolo/fastapi) forum.

 FastAPI, in many respects, is an updated version of Flask.
 It's built with the features and capabilities of Python3 in mind, particularly type hints for data validation.
-It also embraces asyncronous functions and other features of modern web design.
+It also embraces asynchronous functions and other features of modern web design.

 In the following sections, I'll share several use cases for FastAPI.
 I am particularly fond of FastAPI as a general toolkit that can be used for building simple static HTML or serving advanced machine learning models.
-It's minimal and simple, but capable of growing as your project evolves and becomes more complex.
+It's minimal and simple but capable of growing as your project evolves and becomes more complex.

 ## Setup

 To get started, open your terminal.
 You'll need to have Python version 3.6 or later installed on your machine.
 See [this text](https://assets.digitalocean.com/books/python/how-to-code-in-python.pdf) if you need help installing Python and [pip](https://pip.pypa.io/en/stable/installation/).

-Next, create a virtual enviornment for you project.
+Next, create a virtual environment for your project.
 - `python -m venv venv`
 - `source ./venv/bin/activate`